citp/privacy-policy-historical/i/ir/ir./ir.net.md

 The CAN-SPAM Act is a law that sets the rules for commercial email, establishes requirements for commercial messages, gives recipients the right to have emails stopped from being sent to them, and spells out tough penalties for violations.

-**We collect your email address in order to:**
+**We collect your email address in order to: send daily newsletters or occasional promotions.**

 **To be in accordance with CANSPAM we agree to the following:**

 **
-If at any time you would like to unsubscribe from receiving future emails, you can email us at**
+If at any time you would like to unsubscribe from receiving future emails, you can click the “unsubscribe link” at the bottom of the email or you can email us at irnetnews@gmail.com**

 and we will promptly remove you from **ALL** correspondence.

+If you are receiving a browser push-notification, it’s because you agreed to accept them via a pop-up request through third party Pushcrew.
+To remove yourself from receiving these notifications, please view instructions [here](https://support.pushcrew.com/support/solutions/articles/9000064230-a-website-is-sending-me-push-notifications-how-do-i-unsubscribe-).

+If there are any questions regarding this privacy policy you may contact us using the information below.